Quantum-Classical Transitions in Complex Networks: Results

 \subsection{Discussion}

-Fermionic networks show that the emergence of a scale-free structure can be represented as a quantum-classical transition for quantum gases.
-In particular, a scale-free network correspond to a fermionic gas approximated by the quantum regime at low temperatures.
-On the other hand, a simple random network corresponds to the same gas in classical regime at high temperatures.
-Similar considerations about the connection between classical random and scale-free networks have been proposed in Ref.~\cite{krioukov01}.
-The authors show that, in the cold regime, their network is scale-free, but as the temperature increases, the network loses its metric structure and its hierarchical heterogeneous organization --becoming a classical random network.
-Considering that many real complex networks are scale-free and others have not this structure, see Ref.~[\onlinecite{newman03}], we deem that the proposed fermionic model can be considered a good candidate for representing their evolution, at low and high temperatures, respectively.
+Fermionic networks show that the emergence of different structures can be represented as a quantum-classical transition for quantum gases.
+In particular, a \WTA~structure corresponds to a fermionic gas approximated by the quantum regime at low temperatures.
+On the other hand, a classical random network corresponds to the same gas in the classical regime at high temperatures.
+During a cooling process, at intermediate temperatures, a scale-free structure emerges.
+As shown in Figure~\ref{fig:er2sf}, the \textit{E-R} structure rapidly changes into a scale-free, with a scaling parameter of about $2.1$.
+This parameter before decreases upto $1.38$ and afterwards increases until the network loses its neat scale-free structure (see panel \textbf{d} of Figure~\ref{fig:er2sf}) and begins to converge to the \WTA~structure characterized by a high value of the scaling parameter.
+In particular, a homogeneous structure emerges, with the presence of hubs (i.e., nodes with high degree).
+At the end of the cooling process, a few nodes have a very high degree ($\sim n$) and the remaining nodes have low degree.
+Considering the heating process, we observed that the scaling parameter slowly decreases at the beginning of the process.
+During the first simulation steps the network apparently converges to a scale-free structure, while for values of the scaling parameter of around $3.8 - 3.5$ the network converges to a hybrid structure, which follows an exponential distribution for low values of $k$ and a Gaussian distribution for high values of $k$ (see panel \textbf{f} of Figure~\ref{fig:network_heating}).
+Eventually, a homogeneous structure takes over at high temperatures.
+Other analyses about the connection between classical random and scale-free networks have been reported in~\cite{krioukov01}.
+In the cited paper, the authors show that, for the cold regime, their network is scale-free, but as the temperature increases the network loses its metric structure and its hierarchical heterogeneous organization, becoming a classical random network.